chetana348/GLCSA-for-Prostate-Zonal-Segmentation/README.md

 - Pseudo-3D multi-slice input strategy for contextual learning
 - Hybrid channel-spatial attention modules for enhanced feature representation
+- State of art performance on peripheral zone segmentation
 - Superior performance on multi-center prostate MRI datasets
 - Modular and extensible PyTorch-based implementation

+---

+## 🧾 Dataset Preparation

+This implementation is designed to work with batched prostate MRI datasets stored as 2D volumes.
+Before training or inference, images should be preprocessed as follows:

+### ✅ Preprocessing Steps

+1. **Center Cropping**:
+   All images are center-cropped to focus on the prostate region.

+2. **Resizing**:
+   Cropped images are reshaped to a fixed spatial resolution of **128 × 128** pixels.

+3. **Normalization**:
+   Image intensities are normalized to the range **[0, 255]** for consistency across different centers and scanners.

+4. **Batch Size Support**:
+   The current implementation supports batch sizes of **2**, **4**, **16**, and **20**.
+Choose based on available GPU memory.

+5. **Multi-class Segmentation**:
+   Expects ground truth to have 3 classes (0=Background, 1=Transitional Zone, 2=Peripheral Zone).

+> ⚠️ Make sure to adjust your DataLoader and augmentation settings to match these preprocessing steps.